list of Canon Camera sensor Sizes

 Which Canon cameras are APS-C crop sensor

-Here's a list of Canon crop sensor cameras and when they were released.
+Here's a list of Canon crop sensor cameras and their release dates.
 The official designation by Canon is APS-C cameras.
+This list includes Canon DSLRs, mirrorless "M" and mirrorless "R" Canon camera bodies.

 2012 REBEL t4i, EOS M